MwithHeart/writetech-accelerator-portfolio-mariam/docs/devops-cloud-documentation/overview.md

 3. If there’s an error, it notifies you right away.
 Like the robot assistant saying, “Hey!
 Something’s wrong.”

 ## Common uses of GitHub Actions
-- **Testing Code:** Ensures your code works before sharing it with the world.
+- **Testing csode:** Ensures your code works before sharing it with the world.
-- **Building Apps:** Turns your code into a finished product like compiling a mobile app.
+- **Building apps:** Turns your code into a finished product like compiling a mobile app.
-- **Deploying (Publishing):** Automatically puts your website or app online so others can use it.
+- **Deploying (publishing):** Automatically puts your website or app online so others can use it.
 - **Sending notifications:** Informs your team when something breaks or succeeds.

 ## Advantages of CI/CD (and GitHub Actions)